Winning as a seller in a frenzied M&A market

 Given today’s frenzied deal making pace, sellers are able to command top dollar if they go into the sales process ready to hit the ground running, which includes preparing for the tax impacts of sale.
 Jennifer Wiskus, a partner in Mergers and Acquisitions (M&A) Tax Services for RSM, and John Wozniczka, a partner with RSM’s state and local tax group, discuss how sellers can ultimately garner the best price with the least amount of headaches.

-Fugazy: How would you describe M&A processes today?
+How would you describe the M&A processes today?

 Wiskus: In many sell-side processes where investment banks are involved, the processes are moving very quickly.
 And because those processes are moving so fast, our sell-side clients really need to be prepared going into the process.
 We are talking to our clients about the impact of the sale structure on capital versus ordinary income much earlier in the process.

-Sellers are thinking much earlier in the process about the tax benefits they are going to be passing on to a buyer, what is the value of such tax benefits, and what the positive impact is on the sale price.
-On the flip side, sellers are trying to avoid any tax issues that need to be remediated that may have a negative impact on the sales price and if any issues can be remediated to minimize any potential purchase price adjustment.
-If a seller needs to remediate any tax issues, planning ahead and starting the remediation well in advance of a sales process will help the sales process go more smoothly and can minimize any negative tax impact.
+Sellers are thinking much earlier in the process about the tax benefits they are going to be passing on to a buyer, the value of such tax benefits, and the potential positive impact on the sale price.
+On the flip side, sellers are trying to avoid any tax issues that need to be remediated that may have a negative impact on the sales price and trying to determine if any issues can be remediated to minimize any potential purchase price adjustment.
+If a seller needs to remediate any tax issues, planning and starting the remediation well in advance of a sales process will help the sales process go more smoothly and can minimize any negative tax impact.
 The most frequent exposure we see requiring remediation is sales tax exposures, which can take several months to a year to fix with tax authorities depending on the complexity of the situation.

-Wiskus: How quickly deals move is based on many factors and that will also determine the timing of preparing of sale and the due diligence process.
+Wiskus: How quickly a deal moves is based on many factors.
+Deal speed will also determine the timing for sales preparation and the due diligence process.
 We are seeing more interest in preparing for sell-side transactions from a tax perspective and preparing sell-side tax diligence reports.
 Still, the interest in sell-side quality of earnings reports tends to be much greater than for sell-side tax diligence reports.

 Wiskus: If the tax issues are complex, we have seen deals where it takes over a year to remediate issues and prepare for sale, especially if there are issues that the seller needs to work through with the IRS or work through state tax authorities.
 Simpler tax issues don’t take as much time to address.

-Wozniczka: If there are no issues you can get through sell-side due diligence relatively quickly.
-When you do run into issues, they do take time to sort out because you are dealing with a lot of transaction level detail.
-Resolving issues, especially on the sales and use tax side, do take time and may require contacting customers to get the necessary documentation to support certain exemption claims.
-Ideally six months would be enough time to identify issues and get them fixed if needed, but we have certainly done it in shorter time.
+Wozniczka: If there are no issues, you can get through sell-side due diligence relatively quickly.
+When you do run into issues, they take time to sort out because you are dealing with a lot of transaction-level detail.
+Resolving issues, especially on the sales and use tax side, does take time and may require contacting customers to get the necessary documentation to support certain exemption claims.
+Ideally, six months would be enough time to identify issues and get them fixed if needed, but we have certainly done it in less time.
 That said, having a year to six months is ideal.
-Anytime there are multiple entities it tends to take longer.
+Anytime there are multiple entities, sell-side due diligence tends to take longer.

-Wiskus: I would also add that if you’re working with family-run business those sale processes go a little longer because these businesses just don’t go through as many transactions as a private equity seller would go through and their business is their heart and soul.
+Wiskus: I would also add that the sales processes for family-run businesses go a little longer.
+These businesses just don’t go through as many transactions as a private equity seller would go through, and their business is their heart and soul.